Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Results

 The role of the higher-order terms in the derivation of the 21\,cm power spectrum is non-trivial and varies across the $k$-scales and redshifts.
 Generally, the negative cross-correlation between the density and ionisation fields weakens at higher $k$-scales as well as with the progression of reionization.
 We see that by excluding the higher-order power spectrum and varying the $k$-scale, the \texttt{recons with cross} model converges to the \texttt{recons with no cross} model on large $k$-scales.
 In Appendix~\ref{app:obs_reconstruction}, we look at the possibility of using equation~\eqref{eq:recons_21cm_ps_simplified} to reconstruct the pkSZ angular power spectrum from an interferometric measurement of the 21\,cm power spectrum.

 In summary, the different terms comprising our expression of the 21\,cm power spectrum, described in equation~\eqref{eq:recons_21cm_ps_full}, are non-trivial.
 The importance of each term presented in Fig.~\ref{fig:recons_comp} is shown to evolve with redshift and $k$-scale.
 The model corresponding to the highest degree of simplification is the most promising for this work, as the amplitude of the simplified 21\,cm power spectrum is positively biased on all $k$-scales, resulting in a positive bias on the end of reionization, which we can easily quantify.
 In contrast, including the cross-power spectrum $P_{bi}$ contribution to the model introduces an evolving amplitude bias with $k$-scale.
 Hence, we choose to perform our forecast with the \texttt{recons no cross} model, whilst keeping its limitations in mind.
-We use this model to derive our true data points and each sampled model.
-We discuss the effect of the aforementioned bias on our results in section~\ref{appendix::bias}, where we derive the mock data using the {\sc RSAGE} simulation and no approximation.
-In Sec.~\ref{sec:conclusions}, we discuss future improvements and possible avenues in modelling the higher-order terms in our model.
+We use this model to derive our true mock data points and each sampled model.

+For the sake of clarity, we list below the different layers of assumptions for our model in equation~\eqref{eq:recons_21cm_ps_fit} and how we address them.

+\begin{enumerate} \item The baryon power spectrum follows equation~\ref{eq::baryon_ps} when using the {\sc CAMB}-derived theory non-linear matter power spectrum.
+Comparing to the spectrum directly measured from {\sc RSAGE}, we find a good match with the model across all redshifts and $k$-scales covered in this work. \item The global reionisation history follows equation~\ref{eq::reion_parametrisation}.
+We have compared the evolution obtained with equation~\ref{eq::reion_parametrisation} and the parameters of Table~\ref{tab:rsage_ref_params} to the {\sc RSAGE} history seen at the bottom panel Fig.~\ref{fig:recons_comp} and found to be a good match for the redshifts considered in this paper. \item The mass- and volume-weighted ionisation fractions $x_m$ and $x_v$ are identical.
+As seen in the upper panel of Fig.~\ref{fig:recons_comp}, the positive bias induced by excluding the higher order terms is slightly alleviated for the \texttt{recons no cross} model for the inside-out reionization models considered in this work, for which $x_v < x_m$.